 TLDR; In all these cases, the solution is simple (and may seem contrarian to some ears): REMOVE the maxmetaspace element from your JVM arguments.
 Indeed, I would go so far as to say everyone should simply remove it, even BEFORE you may get errors.

 In the post that follows, I will explain how to remove it, including how you need to be VERY careful when doing that.
 You may also wonder why I recommend removing it, versus raising it.
-I cover that, as well as that bug report, below.
+I cover that, as well as a bug report I filed with Adobe related this tis (which was fixed as of CF2021), below.

 How to know if you are having the problem